mattgruenke/boleo/README.md

 # ![Boleo](img/Boleo_logo.png)

-Boleo is a library of C++ utilities for use with the C interface of Google's Project Tango.
-It was written with the objective of making the C interface easier and safer to use, especially in conjunction with useful standard library facilities and such 3rd party libraries as OpenCV and PCL.
+Boleo is an *unofficial* C++ utility library, for use with the C interface of Google's Project Tango.
+It was written with the objective of making the C interface easier and safer to use, especially in conjunction with useful C++ standard library facilities and select 3rd party libraries (OpenCV and PCL).

 ## Features ##